saravieiracamara/challenge-clarityai/README.md

-Please introduce your variables in the file: constants.py Then follow the command to print the output in the terminal: python main.py
+Please introduce your variables in the file:

+constants.py

+PART2
+It was assumed First column are the Hosts and the second column are the Connections

+Because the provided file does not include up to date TimeStamps entries it was used the first and last timestamp in the given data.
+To use current date time, change variable useCurrentTime to True in constans.py file.

+RUN
+python main.py